 Notable among them were the architect Joseph Effner and the garden artist Dominique Girard.
 But local painters also received important commissions.
 The views of the Bavarian Palaces in the galleries were executed by Franz Joachim Beich, while among the stucco workers Johann Baptist Zimmermann was the leading light.
 So it was that the Munich court developed into one of Europe’s foremost centres of the arts.

 Jacopo Amigoni, 1720/21

 About 1715, the court architect Joseph Effner, together with the French landscape architect Dominique Girard, designed an overall plan for Nymphenburg and the subsequent extension was carried out in accordance with this plan.

-Of the measures that were implemented then, the following are the most notable: the central pavilion was redesigned to become the focal point of the ensemble, the royal apartments and living quarters were furnished and decorated, the annexes, situated in front of the main palace, were rebuilt as residences for court officials and the crescent was constructed with a circular wall and five pairs of pavilions.
+Of the measures that were implemented then, the following are the most notable: the central pavilion as the focal point of the ensemble was redesigned, the royal apartments were furnished and decorated, the annexes, situated in front of the main palace, were rebuilt as residences for court officials and the crescent was constructed with a circular wall and five pairs of pavilions.
 Radiating out from the centre, the perspectively off-set structures fused to form a completely symmetrical "ideal town" which could accommodate the royal household.

 Amalienburg, Hall of Mirrors

 After 1715, and following the plans of Dominique Girard and Joseph Effner, the park was also redesigned and extended, giving it its present dimensions and Baroque style.

 Karl Albrecht, first as Elector of Bavaria (reigned 1726-45) and then as Emperor Charles VII (from 1742 onwards), continued the construction work at Nymphenburg begun by his father.
 He enhanced the complex by adding the palace’s crescent.
 Both palace and crescent were intended to form the centre of a planned "Carlstadt" ("Charles Town").